Edit this page

 1

-To create an empty Expo module that can be published on npm and utilized in any Expo application, run the following command:
+Create a new empty Expo module that can be published on npm and utilized in any Expo app by running the following command:

 -Â